What are psychedelics?

 The altered state of consciousness

-Consciousness shifts with psychedelics triggering an alternative perception of reality.
-The impact varies based on the quantity and quality of psychedelic compounds, as well as environmental factors.
-Sensory processing is reconfigured, and users may feel heightened emotional connectivity, spiritual experiences or ego dissolution.
-These effects can manifest in various ways like hallucinations, illusions, synesthesia, and deconstruction of language.
+The psychedelic induces an alternative perception of reality, and the impact is variable with the quantity and quality of the psychedelic compounds and environmental factors.
+Sensory processing is rearranged, and users can experience heightened emotional connectivity, spiritual experiences, or ego dissolution.
+These effects can come in various forms, such as hallucinations, illusions, synesthesia, and deconstruction of language.

 Good news for those tired of their own company: psychedelics may grant you the temporary freedom from your ego that you never knew you needed.